Unlawful removal of a person (often a child) from their home environment.

 The questioning of a witness by the opposing party in a court case.

 Control.
 1. 'in custody': arrested and not free to leave.
-2. may also relate to documents or other objects.
+2. 'custody' of children and young people in care and protection proceedings.
+3. may also relate to documents or other objects.

 A person who owes a debt.